DataIntellectTech/TorQ-Crypto/docs/Crypto Functions.md

     ..

 #### Arbitrage Function
-Arbitrage is the simultaneous buying and selling of a financial insturment in different markets to take advantage of the difference in price.
-This function will look for opportunities of arbitrage and caluclate to potential profit to be made.
+This function will look for opportunities of arbitrage by considering the best bid/ask across exchanges (therefore only looks at top of book data) and indicates the profitability of any arbitrage opportunities.
+Exchange fees are not accounted for, so the actual profit will be lower than shown.

-The Arbitrage functtion calls the topofbook function and adds columns saying if there is a chance of risk free profit and what that profit is.
+The Arbitrage function calls the topofbook function and adds columns saying if there is a chance of risk free profit and what that potential profit is.
 Available keys include: sym, exchanges, starttime, endtime, bucket.
 Sym is the only required key, all other keys will revert to defaults.

 ###### Example usage: